jimbobbennett/smart-garden-ornaments/README.md

 ### The Hub

-For the 'hub' that allows your micro:bits to connect to the cloud, you will need the following:
+For the 'hub' that allows your micro:bits to connect to the cloud, you'll need the following:

 * A Raspberry Pi running Raspbian or Raspbian Lite.
 Any Pi will do that has internet connectivity, even the Pi Zero W (but not the base Pi Zero without WiFi).
 * An SD card for the Pi, at least 8GB in size
 * A BBC micro:bit
 * An appropriate USB cable to connect the micro:bit to the Pi.
-For example if you are using a Pi 3 or 4 you will need a USB to micro USB cable, if you are using a Pi Zero you will need a micro USB to micro USB cable or an adapter.
+For example if you are using a Pi 3 or 4 you'll need a USB to micro USB cable, if you are using a Pi Zero you'll need a micro USB to micro USB cable or an adapter.
 * A USB power supply for the Pi.
 For the Pi 4 this needs to be USB-C, for other Pis this needs to be micro USB.
 * An Azure subscription.
-Instructions will be provided on how to set this up, and you will either need to be a student over the age of 18 in higher education to sign up for a student account, or have access to a credit card to sign up for a free account.
+Instructions will be provided on how to set this up, and you'll either need to be a student over the age of 18 in higher education to sign up for a student account, or have access to a credit card to sign up for a free account.
   > If you sign up for a free account, your credit card will **NOT** be charged, it is just needed for verification.

 <!-- TODO - add photo -->

 ### Smart garden ornaments

-For each smart garden ornament you will need the following:
+For each smart garden ornament you'll need the following:

 * A BBC micro:bit
 * A battery pack for the micro:bit